Manu2402/MIPSDivision/README.md

-To compile and execute this program, you'll download a MIPS simulator like "MARS" or "QtSpim".
+To assemble and execute this program, you'll download a MIPS simulator like "MARS" or "QtSpim".